How undated ballots could affect Pennsylvania's GOP Senate race and voters' rights

 This month, a three-judge panel of the 3rd U.S. Circuit Court of Appeals ruled in favor of the voters backed by the ACLU, overturning a lower court's ruling and ordering the counting of the undated ballots for the 2021 Lehigh County election.

-In their opinion released Friday, the 3rd Circuit panel — whose ruling could ultimately be appealed to the U.S. Supreme Court — noted that the state's deputy secretary for elections and commissions, Jonathan Marks, has confirmed that a handwritten date is not used to determine a voter's eligibility and that the Lehigh County Board of Elections did count ballots with incorrect dates.
+In their opinion released Friday, the 3rd Circuit panel noted that the state's deputy secretary for elections and commissions, Jonathan Marks, has confirmed that a handwritten date is not used to determine a voter's eligibility and that the Lehigh County Board of Elections did count ballots with incorrect dates.

 "If the substance of the string of numbers does not matter, then it is hard to understand how one could claim that this requirement has any use in determining a voter's qualifications," U.S. Circuit Judge Theodore McKee wrote on behalf of the panel.